To fail to plan is a plan to fail

 - In addition to those passwords, change the password on your computer and the computers of everybody who has a user account on the website

-- Contact your hosting provider, explain that your site was hacked and ask if they can see from the server logs how the hackers accessed the site
+- Contact your hosting provider, explain that your site was hacked and ask if they can see from the server logs how the hackers accessed the site.
+Take any extra steps that are necessary based on the information they give.
+For example, if the hack was via a plugin you will at the very least need to update it, but you may need to remove it

 - Go to Sucuri’s Site Check page, enter your site’s URL and scan the site for malware.
 If the site contains malware that means you have restored a hacked site.
 You can either try restoring an earlier backup or contact Sucuri and ask them remove the malware